Keeping your yard in tip-top shape is a hassle, at best, and a nightmare, at worst.

 While being gas-powered can lend you more time to cut grass with more to spare, an electric one can limit your range since you’ll need your weed wacker or lawn mower to stay connected to an outlet.

-As different options are mentioned, you should be aware that this also means you get varying designs!
+As different options are mentioned, you should know that this also means you get varying designs!

 At a glance, you can already point out the differences between a weed wacker and a lawn mower.